quackerd/d2ray/README.md

 - Clone this repo.
 - Run `python setup.py -h` for directions.
 - For example, if your full domain name is `aaa.bb.c` and your email is `d@e.f` then run `python setup.py -d bb.c -s aaa -e d@e.f`
 - To start over, run `git reset --hard`.
-Don't run this with a running build or you will lose EVERYTHING.
+Don't run this with a running build or you will lose your existing config!
 ### README!
 - Do NOT run the python script as root or Nginx won't start.